 The party will be held on 5 Star Island, which we visited recently with the Bullz-Eye Bikini Team.
 TK told me how back in the 90s this island was used as a “waste bin” by Miami Beach until he bought up most of the homes on the island and began the process of transforming it into one of the most luxurious and exclusive residential areas in South Florida.
 TK is also known for his development South Pointe, which helped to transform South of Fifth neighborhood of South Beach with high-rise luxury apartments.

 I asked TK what guests can expect at his Fourth of July party, and he said, “The greatest group of beautiful girls you’ve ever seen in bikinis all over this world!
 So far about 250 female guests are attending.”
-Women get in to all of his parties for free, but they need to apply for tickets on his site.
+Women get in to all of his parties for free, but they need to apply for tickets.
 TK explained the importance of the ratio of having many more women compared to the small number of male guests make these parties.
 “That’s part of my whole pitch.
 I’m having people flying in from Saudi Arabia, Germany, London and from all over the world for my parties because they know the ratios are quite favorable for the boys at my events.
 I just don’t let anyone in like night clubs and that’s why I do events at my house.”

 He also explained the importance of networking and how the parties he throws are more than just a great time.
 He’s sees his work and his lifestyle as intricately intertwined – “It’s a mindset.
 For me, it’s all one.
 You don’t divide it.
 My main work is networking.
 Instead of traveling through the world, nonstop, like most executives, I have the world come to me.
 With honey you catch bees, and that’s what I’m doing.”